When working with data, one of the most common questions is: “How is my data changing over time?”

-While working for a retail furniture supplier company, we were analysing the quarterly sales trend over the current and previous years.
-To visualize this data, I created a Line chart that shows Sales over the year, divided by quarters of the year.
-Using the line chart, we were able to identify sales patterns like where it was drops and spikes in the sales figures.
+To visualize this data, I created a Line chart that shows Sales over the year, broken down by quarter.
+Using the line chart, we identified sales patterns, including drops and spikes in sales figures.

 What is a Line Chart in Tableau?

-In Tableau, a Line chart is used to show how data changes over a period of time by comparing date values.
-It displays the data points for the values connected through a straight line.
 Each point on the line represents a value at a specific time, and when connected, the line indicates whether the values are increasing, decreasing, or remaining constant.

 Continuous Line Chart: